Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Main results

+The goal-oriented losses \eqref{eq:golossf_tau} and \eqref{eq:golossr_tau} apply to the more general case of path-space observables defined on unbounded time domains.
+In the case of path-space observables defined on bounded time domains, \eqref{eq:golossf} and \eqref{eq:golossr} often have reduced computation and data requirements.
+This is because Monte Carlo estimators of the relative entropy rate require only independent samples of the invariant density, whereas Monte Carlo estimators of the KL divergence for finite-time path measures require multiple path realizations of the SDE.
+Since only finite-time simulations are possible in practice, the remainder of the paper focuses on the forms of the goal-oriented loss in \eqref{eq:golossf} and \eqref{eq:golossr}.

-The forward and reverse formulations of the goal-oriented loss differ only in the direction of the relative entropy rate, which determines the invariant distribution with respect to which expectations are taken.
-Therefore, the two formulations suit different data scenarios for training: the forward loss is appropriate when samples approximately i.i.d. from the invariant distribution of the reference process, $\pi$, are already available, whether generated from prior simulations or acquired from open-source repositories.
-In this setting, the data remain fixed across training iterations; however, such samples are often difficult to obtain and may poorly represent $\pi$.
-The reverse loss relies on samples from the surrogate invariant distribution $\tilde{\pi}_\theta$ generated via simulation of the surrogate SDE in \eqref{eq:sdesurrogate} -- for example, using a Langevin Monte Carlo approach in which an approximate sample from $\tilde{\pi}_\theta$ is taken to be a de-correlated subset of a long simulation path of the surrogate SDE.
-The reverse loss incurs a sampling step for each iteration of the surrogate model during training, but offers the advantage that sampling error can be systematically reduced through longer simulations, made feasible by the low computational cost of the surrogate model.
-The algorithms for forward and reverse goal-oriented learning are in Section SM1.
+The forward and reverse formulations of the goal-oriented loss differ only in the order of arguments of the discrepancy measure, which determines the underlying probability measure for the associated expectation.
+Therefore, the two formulations suit different data scenarios for training: the forward loss $\mathcal{L}_T^{\textup{GO}}$ is appropriate when given sample states from $\pi$ (or $\mathcal{L}^{\textup{GO}}_\tau$ given sample paths from $\mathbb{P}^x$), whether generated from prior simulations or acquired from open-source repositories.
+In this setting, the data remain fixed across training iterations; however, such samples from the reference process are often difficult to obtain and may poorly represent the reference measure.
+The reverse loss $\reverse{\mathcal{L}}_T^{\textup{GO}}$ relies on sample states from $\tilde{\pi}_\theta$ (or $\reverse{\mathcal{L}}^{\textup{GO}}_\tau$ on sample paths from $\tilde{\mathbb{P}}^x_\theta$), which are more feasible to generate from simulation due to the low cost of the surrogate model.
+The reverse loss incurs a sampling step for each iteration of the surrogate model during training, but offers the advantage that sampling error can be systematically reduced through longer repeated simulations.
+The algorithms for forward and reverse goal-oriented learning are in \Cref{supp:alg}.